-Our staff has expertise in paleontology, geology, biology, and archaeology.
+Our staff has expertise in paleontology, geology, and biology.
 We currently have research projects in 10 of Nevada’s 17 counties.
 We currently hold research permits for Bureau of Land Management, Nevada Division of State Parks, and National Park Service.
 Our research tells the story of the history of Nevada as preserved in the rocks around the state, from ancient marine animals, to dinosaurs, to prehistoric mammals, and eventually the people who called and still call this state home.

 Current Research Highlights